Supporting collaboration

 - Provision from the Industry Partner’s resources (including staff time) for the project’s design, development, and delivery

-Alignment of the project with specified Government priorities
+Alignment of the project with specified Government priorities - Project impact (25%)

 - Demonstrated understanding of how the project will lead to social, economical, technical, cultural and/or environmental impact

-- Relevance of the project to the Industry Partner’s commercial or translation opportunity, including the pathways used to encourage the translation of research into impact
+- Relevance of the project to the Industry Partner’s commercial or translation opportunity, including the pathways used to encourage the translation of research into impact - Capacity, capability, and resource to support the development of PhD Candidates (25%)

 - Suitability of plans to provide the PhD candidate with appropriate professional development including through relevant professional and industry experience